square/workflow-kotlin/workflow-ui/compose/README.md

 ): State<RenderingT>
 ```

-It’s parameters roughly match those of `renderWorkflowIn`: it takes the props for the root Workflow, an optional list of interceptors, and a suspending callback for processing the root Workflow’s outputs.
-It returns the root Workflow’s rendering value via a `State` object (basically Compose’s analog to [`BehaviorRelay`](https://github.com/JakeWharton/RxRelay/blob/rxrelay-3.0.1/src/main/java/com/jakewharton/rxrelay3/BehaviorRelay.java)).
+Its parameters roughly match those of `renderWorkflowIn`: it takes the props for the root Workflow, an optional list of interceptors, and a suspending callback for processing the root Workflow’s outputs.
+It returns the root Workflow’s rendering value via a `State` object (basically Compose’s analog to [`StateFlow`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/)).

 This function initializes and starts an instance of the Workflow runtime when it enters a composition.
 It uses the composition’s implicit coroutine context to host the runtime and execute the output callback.
 It automatically wires up [`Snapshot`](https://github.com/square/workflow-kotlin/blob/v1.0.0-alpha18/workflow-core/src/main/java/com/squareup/workflow1/Snapshot.kt) saving and restoring using Compose’s [`SaveableStateRegistry` mechanism](https://developer.android.com/jetpack/compose/state) (ie using `rememberSaveable`).

-Because this function binds the Workflow runtime to the lifetime of the composition, it is best-suited for use in apps that disable restarting activities for UI-related configuration changes.
+Because this function binds the Workflow runtime to the lifetime of the composition, it is best suited for use in apps that disable restarting activities for UI-related configuration changes (which really is the best way to build a Compose-first application).
 That said, because it automatically saves and restores the Workflow tree’s state via snapshots, it would still work in those cases, just not as efficiently.

 Note that this function does not have anything to do with UI itself - it can even be placed in a module that has no dependencies on Compose UI artifacts and only the Compose runtime.
 If the root Workflow’s rendering needs to be displayed as Android UI, it can be easily done via the `WorkflowRendering` composable function.